bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

 !!! warning

-    DApp developers should verify whether the returned public key can be converted into the address user claimed in addition to an ECDSA signature verification.
-Because any plugin can inject the same object `BinanceChain` as BNB Chain Wallet.
+    dApp developers should verify whether the returned public key can be converted into the address user claimed in addition to an ECDSA signature verification because any plugin can inject the same object `BinanceChain` as BNB Chain Wallet.

 ### BinanceChain.switchNetwork(networkId: string): Promise<{networkId: string}>